Brazil: Atlantic Forest

 We’ll leave Itatiaia and head for the coast at Ubatuba over the sinuous roads on the upper part of Serra do Mar.
 En route we’ll witness the impact that farming has had upon the once-lush hillsides, but the closer we get to the coast, the more pristine rainforest we’ll encounter.
 It is indeed impressive.
 In fact, the Serro do Mar State Park encompasses 332,000 ha of protected jungle, much of it difficult to access.

-Bird species in Ubatuba we will look for include: Fork-tailed Pygmy-Tyrant, Sao Paulo Tyrannulet, Ochre-breasted Foliage-gleaner, Black-cheeked Gnateater, Chestnut-bellied Euphonia, Red-necked Tanager, Green Honeycreeper, Slaty Bristlefront, and Rufous-capped Antthrush.
+Bird species in Ubatuba we will look for include: Fork-tailed Pygmy-Tyrant, Riverbank Warbler, Sao Paulo Tyrannulet, Ochre-breasted Foliage-gleaner, Black-cheeked Gnateater, Red-necked Tanager, Green Honeycreeper, Pale-browed Treehunter, Buff-throated Purpletuft, Salvadori’s Antwren and Rufous-capped Antthrush.

-At feeders we could see Saw-billed Hermit, Black-throated Mango, Brazilian Ruby, Sombre Hummingbird, Glittering-throated Emerald, Versicolored Emerald, Black Jacobin, Scale-throated Hermit, Festive Coquette, White-chinned Sapphire and more.
+At feeders we could see the endemic Saw-billed and Scale-throated Hermits, Brazilian Ruby, Sombre Hummingbird, and Festive Coquette.
+Other hummingbirds include Glittering-throated Emerald, Black-throated Mango, Versicolored Emerald, Black Jacobin and White-chinned Sapphire.

-We will begin the morning birding around Ubatuba to try to pick up any birds we haven't seen yet.
+We will begin the morning birding close to the coast to try to pick up any lowland birds we haven't seen yet.
 We will then transfer to Salesópolis.
 This is one of the very few places in the world where you can see the critically endangered Marsh Antwren, described to science in 2014.
 The species is restricted to preserved wetlands surrounded by Atlantic forest.

-Of course, a few other goodies are possible anywhere we stop, and in this case might include: Bertoni’s Antbird, Orange-breasted Thornbird, Drab-breasted Pygmy-Tyrant, Gilt-edged Tanager, Red-and-white Crake and Spix’s Spinetail.
-We’ll keep an eye out for Pileated Parrots flying overhead, and in the understory, the bamboo-loving Blackish-blue Seedeater.
+Of course, a few other goodies are possible anywhere we stop, and in this case could include: Bertoni’s Antbird, Large-tailed Antshrike, Orange-breasted Thornbird, Drab-breasted Pygmy-Tyrant, Diademed Tanager, Red-and-white Crake and Spix’s Spinetail.
 Night in Salesópolis.

-The area is excellent for birds, mammals, reptiles and botany.
-Some of the avian delights we might encounter here over four mornings include Variegated Antpitta, Short-tailed Antthrush, Spot-billed Toucanet, Squamate Antbird, Long-tufted Screech-Owl, Chestnut-backed Tanager, Chestnut-crested Puffbird, Oustalet’s Tyrannulet, Ornate Hawk-Eagle, Pearl-breasted Cuckoo, Hooded Berryeater, Red-ruffed Fruitcrow, Ash-throated Crake, Black-fronted Piping-Guan, Long-trained Nightjar and Blue-bellied Parrot.
-Two rare species we have a chance of seeing are Helmeted Woodpecker and Russet-winged Spadebill.
+Intervales is excellent for birds, mammals, reptiles and botany.
+Some of the avian delights we might encounter here over three days include Variegated Antpitta, Short-tailed Antthrush, Spot-billed Toucanet, Squamate Antbird, Long-tufted Screech-Owl, Chestnut-backed Tanager, Crescent-crested Puffbird, Oustalet’s Tyrannulet, Ornate Hawk-Eagle, Pheasant Cuckoo, Hooded Berryeater, Red-ruffed Fruitcrow, Black-fronted Piping-Guan, Long-trained Nightjar and Blue-bellied Parrot.
 Jaguar, tapir, peccary, monkeys and three species of brocket deer are found in this vast forest, along with other mammals.
+Night in Intervales.

 Day 12: Morning birding then transfer to São Paulo (Guarulhos Airport) for evening International flights

-We will spend our last morning birding in Intervales.
-After lunch, we will drive (~4.5 hours) to the airport in São Paulo, where you can catch your evening International flight home.
+We will spend our last morning birding in Intervales, then drive ~4.5 hours to the airport in São Paulo, where you can catch your evening international flight home.

 What to Expect